SteveDunn/Intellenum/README.md

 Install-Package Intellenum
 ```

+## Usage

-Then, using the `Intellenum` namespace, declare an enumeration like this:
+To get started, add a using for the `Intellenum` namespace and declare an enumeration like this:

 ```csharp
 [Intellenum]